 Therefore, it needs to be cared for by a dentist promptly.
 However, before treating it, a doctor will diagnose the abscess by running a couple of exams, such as an x-ray of your entire mouth, and slightly touching the area where the abscess is to see how sensitive the area is.
 Once officially diagnosed, the pus from the bump will be extracted.
 In some cases where the problem is coming from inside the tooth, a root canal will be done.
 If a root canal can’t be done, a dentist may simply have to remove the tooth entirely.

-See Also: Is it Possible for Wisdom Teeth to Regrow After Removal?
+See Also: Is it Possible for Toothpaste to Expire?

 How to prevent a dental abscess